7frank/refactoring-metadata/README.md

 ## TypeScript Playground Plugin

-plugin to testthe capabilitiesof ts morphto parse roject for functions (react|utility) and generate testorother useful meta data
+plugin to test the capabilities of ts-morph/ts-xray to parse a project for functions (react|utility) and generate useful meta data (like tests)

 ## Running this plugin